-If so, strictly speaking, Maritime New Zealand (MNZ) require the boat to be ‘in survey’ under a Maritime Operators Safety System (MOSS) and the crew to be commercially qualified.
-However, Yachting New Zealand has negotiated with MNZ for affiliated clubs to apply for a MOSS exemption through this approved scheme.
+If so, strictly speaking, Maritime New Zealand (MNZ) require the boat to be ‘in survey’ under a maritime operators safety system (MOSS) and the crew to be commercially qualified.
+However, Yachting New Zealand have negotiated with MNZ for affiliated clubs to apply for a MOSS exemption through this approved scheme.

 The process for gaining an exemption is:

 - Be compliant with the Yachting New Zealand rescue boat safety system

 - Undertake an audit by Yachting New Zealand inspectors